itiligent/NAS-Builder/README.md

 # NAS-Builder
-Build a Linux & Samba NAS and present this as a local disk (for applications which do not support NAS.)
+Build a Linux & Samba NAS with Rclone sync to cloud storage

-Inlcludes instructions for either configuring KVM hypervisor/virtio-fs, Wine or Docker options.
+Optionally: Present this NASS as a local disk for applications which do not support NAS.
+(Includes instructions for either configuring KVM hypervisor/virtio-fs, Wine or Docker options.)